joshwcomeau/redux-vcr/documentation/API-reference.md

 ## Capture

-### `createCaptureMiddleware({ persistHandler, blacklist, startCapturingAfterAction })`
+### `createCaptureMiddleware({ persistHandler, blacklist, startTrigger })`

-A function that will create a [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html) that will be used for capturing all relevant actions, and passing them to a persist handler.
+A factory function for creating [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html) that will be used for capturing all relevant actions, and passing them to a persist handler.

 #### Arguments